msjimc/circularMT/Guide/README.md

 ## Drawing smaller features last

 The genes on the mitochondrial genome are very tightly packed with some sequences over lapping.
 This may result in smaller features such as tRNAs being obscured by larger gene sequences.
-To reduce the affect of this, by default, features longer than 150 bp are drawn first and then any smaller features are draw over them.
-Unchecking the ```Draw smaller features last``` option will cause the features to be drawn in the order the feature types are listed in the check box list in the top right of the interface, with each feature in the set drawn in their positional order.
-Figure 21 shows the affect on trnl2(taa) sequence (this was not drawn using the human mitochondrial used in the rest of the images in this guide) when the option is turned off (A) and turned on (B).
+To reduce this, by default, features longer than 150 bp are drawn first and then any smaller features are draw over them.
+Unchecking the ```Draw smaller features last``` option will cause the features to be drawn in the order the feature types are listed in the check box list in the top right of the interface, with each feature in the came set drawn in their positional order.
+Figure 21 shows the trnl2(taa) sequence partially obscured (this was not drawn using the human mitochondrial used in the rest of the images in this guide) when the option is turned off (Figure 21 a), but fully visible when it is turned on (Figure 21 b).

 ![Figure 21](images/figure21.jpg)